okviz/okviz.github.io/_mydocs/calendar-pro/options/editor/index.md

 **Default value:** Off

 > **NOTE**: This option is visible only if the **Hide editor button** option is set to **Off**.

+<todo>Do screencasts and screenshots as in the same section of Bullet Chart</todo>